 East Tennessee State’s Digital Media Department is located in the mountains in the northeast corner of Tennessee, close to Virginia and North Carolina.

-Locally, the department is housed in the Niswonger Digital Media Center across State of Franklin Rd. from the main campus , behind ETSU’s Martin Center for the Arts and adjoining ETSU’s Millennium Center.
+Locally, the department is housed in the Niswonger Digital Media Center across State of Franklin Rd. from the main campus.
+We share the Millennium Center with the Computing Department and are adjacent to the new Arts Building.
 There’s a pedestrian bridge that takes you directly to and from campus.

 The ETSU Admissions page has everything you need to start the application process.